theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - G. Does not compile

 ### A8.
+B. Option B is correct because arrays starts counting from zero and strings with spaces must be in quotes.
+Option A is incorrect because it ouputs `Blue`.
+C is incorrect because it outputs `Jay`.
+Option D is incorrect because it outputs `Sparrow`.
+Options E and F are incorrect because the output `Error: Could not find or load main class BirdDisplay.class`.

 ### Q9.
 Which of the following legally fill in the blank so you can run the `main()` method from the command line?
 (Choose all that apply)
 ```java